Superrehtard/old_diaspora_wiki/Grassroots-Projects.md

 Visit our [IRC chat channel](http://webchat.freenode.net/?channels=diaspora) to answer questions, talk about Diaspora, discuss bugs and new feature suggestions.

 **Welcome Committee**
-Help with [welcoming] (https://docs.google.com/spreadsheet/viewform?formkey=dG5RUHpMdlNidzRXN2twcXFRMDR0ZEE6MQ&ndplr=1) new users to Diaspora.
+Help us [welcome] (https://docs.google.com/spreadsheet/viewform?formkey=dG5RUHpMdlNidzRXN2twcXFRMDR0ZEE6MQ&ndplr=1) new users to Diaspora.

 ##Projects that need volunteers
+*If you would like to help with one of these projects, join the [grassroots mailing list](https://mailman.stanford.edu/mailman/listinfo/diaspora-grassroots) and ask about it there.
+Or you can send an email to "people" [at] "joindiaspora" [dot] com.*

 **Beta Launch**
 Will need meetup organizers, designers, and writers.